OhadLavi/SpoonItBackend/README.md

 # SpoonIt Backend

 A FastAPI-based backend server for the SpoonIt recipe application.
-Provides recipe extraction from URLs and images, recipe generation from ingredients, and AI-powered chat functionality using Google's Gemini API.
+Provides recipe extraction from URLs and images, recipe generation from ingredients, and AI-powered chat functionality using Google's Gemini API with built-in URL context fetching.

 ## Features

-- 🍳 **Recipe Extraction**: Extract recipes from public URLs or uploaded images
+- 🍳 **Recipe Extraction**: Extract recipes directly from URLs using Gemini's url_context (no web scraping needed)
+- 📸 **Image Extraction**: Extract recipes from uploaded images using Gemini Vision
 - 🤖 **AI Recipe Generation**: Generate recipes from a list of ingredients using Gemini AI
 - 💬 **Chat Interface**: Interactive recipe-focused conversations with AI
+- 📝 **Instruction Groups**: Support for organized instruction groups (e.g., "הכנת הבצק", "הגשה")
+- 📌 **Notes Support**: Extract tips, notes, and recommendations from recipes
 - 🔒 **Security**: Rate limiting, CORS, security headers, and request validation
 - 📊 **Logging**: Comprehensive request logging with request IDs
 - 🐳 **Docker Support**: Ready for containerized deployment (Cloud Run compatible)